indrabasak/spring-source-weaving-example/README.md

 Spring Boot Source Weaving (Compile time) Example with AspectJ
 ===============================================================
-This is an example of source weaving (compile time) with AspectJ.
+This is an example of Spring Boot source weaving (compile time) with AspectJ.

 ### Source Weaving
 AspectJ source weaving is compile-time weaving when all source code is available